 "... one of the most discriminatory and farthest-reaching laws ever to emerge against our community.
 The law is grossly unjust and places significant harm on far too many families in our country.
 It is shocking that in 2011, legally married couples in the United States are being singled out and selectively denied fundamental rights by their own federal government.
 Too many have been hurt for too long because of DOMA, and its repeal is long overdue."
 2

 One of many tens or hundreds of thousands of individuals who is currently adversely affected by DOMA is Andrew Sorbo, a retired school teacher in Connecticut.
-After his husband, Colin Atterbury, died two years ago Andrew was left with 20% of the couple's combined income.
+After his husband, Colin Atterbury, died two years ago, Andrew was left with only 20% of the couple's prior combined income.
 Mr. Atterbury had been a federal employee at the Veteran's Hospital in West Haven, CT.
 DOMA prevents Mr. Sorbo receive his spouse's pension.
 He said:

 "It was a tremendous financial loss.
 It is unfair to know that if I were a woman or if Colin were a woman, either one of us would be able to inherit from the other."
 1